jtr13/cc21/appendix_pull_request_tutorial.Rmd

 <img src="resources/tutorial_pull_request_mergers/delete_most_of_bookdown_yml.png" width="700">

 Why?
 Because it will be easier to fix the merge conflicts this way.
-(A better way to do this is to merge master into the PR branch *before* adding the new file but this can't be done on GitHub.
+(A better way to do this is to merge main into the PR branch *before* adding the new file but this can't be done on GitHub.
 If there's interest I will explain how to do this locally.)

 - Save the edited version.